NaelSAB/Turtle-Graphic-Project/README.md

 ﻿# Turtle-Graphic-Project
-A collection of Python projects that run in turtle librent.
+A collection of Python projects that run in turtle.

 ## Projects
 - **etch a sketch start** - draw using turle